Charlie Sheen: 2000–2011: Sitcom success

-Sheen's first television role in the new millennium was the Emilio Estevez-directed Showtime biographical drama film Rated X (2000), in which he and Emilio played pornographic industry entrepreneurs Artie and Jim Mitchell, respectively.
+In the new millennium, Sheen has mostly moved to television roles.
+His first role was the Emilio Estevez-directed Showtime biographical drama film Rated X (2000), in which he and Emilio played pornographic industry entrepreneurs Artie and Jim Mitchell, respectively.
 Variety review gave high praise to their performances, by writing both actors do "an uncanny, genuinely impressive job".
+New York Post review raved about their performances as "beyond good".

 His first sitcom lead attempt was a pilot for ABC, called Sugar Hill in 1999, which was not picked up.
 In 2000, Sheen first appeared on the small screen as a series regular when he replaced Michael J. Fox for the last two seasons of the sitcom Spin City.
 After Sheen joined, the show's ratings improved among younger viewers, especially the 18–34 demographic.
-Michael J. Fox has stated that Sheen has been doing a "great job" as his replacement.
+Michael J. Fox stated that Sheen did a "great job" as his replacement.
 For his work on Spin City, Sheen was nominated for two ALMA Awards and won his first Golden Globe for Best Performance by an Actor in a Television Series – Musical or Comedy.
 The series ended in 2002.
 He also appeared in Scary Movie 3 (2003), Scary Movie 4 (2006) and Scary Movie 5 (2013) entries in the popular horror-spoof series Scary Movie.

 In 2003, Sheen was cast as Charlie Harper in the CBS sitcom Two and a Half Men, which followed the popular Monday night time slot of Everybody Loves Raymond.
 Sheen's role on Two and a Half Men was loosely based on Sheen's bad-boy image.
 Sheen's performance was well received.
 USA Today review wrote "Sheen is so amusingly sardonic and cheerfully self-aware, he makes Charlie's immaturity endearing rather than annoying."
 The role garnered him an ALMA Award and he gained four Emmy Award nominations and two Golden Globe award nominations.
 During his eighth and final season on the show, Sheen earned $1.8 million per episode.